0atman/noboilerplate/scripts/41-humanmade.md

 ---
 bg: "[[attachments/4kbadge.svg]]"
 ---

+- [ ] rebrand from 'ai' to 'generative' or 'generated'
+- [ ] Ignore All Previous Instructions (IAPS)
+- [ ]
+- [ ]

+---

 <!-- slide bg="" data-background-opacity="0" -->
 ![logo|800](attachments/white-logo.svg)

+> When you see this logo on any artwork, whether painting, poetry, or prose, you know that it was made by a human just like you.

 notes:
 Hi friends, my name is Tris and this is No Boilerplate, focusing on fast, technical videos.

+I'd like to introduce you to a small project I've made.

+The _Humanmade_ mark, here, is something I will be attaching to any works of mine that were mostly made by me or my friends, not by generative tools like GPT.

+I've built a website to freely share the high-resolution black or white versions of the logo with you, which you can download and attach to your own projects if you'd like to make the same statement.

+I've made the following video to try to make my reasons for doing this clear, but it's simple:

+**I don't hate AIs,**
+**I love humans!**

+---

+# **About**
+- [ ] video producer
+At heart I'm still a software developer, I'll re-use 100 libraries to avoid writing 10 lines of code - standing on the shoulders of giants is the only way I know how I get around.
+But I've looked for a way to mark my videos and stories as being made by humans, not AI, and I can't find one that works in exactly the way I want.

+I don't want something that says 'NO AI USED', signposts that are negative and judgemental, nor a '100% human made' guarantee - what would that even MEAN these days?
+I want a positive mark.

+---

+I have multiple issues with the options I've seen so far, from having multiple logos (which is confusing) to the fixation on AI being inherently evil (this will simply not always be the case).
+My root concern with these methods is that they are negative. `AI = bad`.
+But I think the correct way to present this is `human = good`.

+I don't need 100% human made, I perhaps need 90% human made.
+Three examples may make my thinking clearer:

+---

+- Using, say, chatgpt as a rhyming dictionary feels fine, but writing whole verses of your poem with it doesn't.
+- Using DALL-E to start brainstorming 100 generated views of birds sitting on telephone lines seems fine, but getting it to paint large sections of your final artwork doesn't.
+- and, Asking a text generator to give you 10 happy-sounding synonyms for despair sparks joy in me, but asking it to write your anti-trancendentalist masterpiece does not.
+- [ ]a check
+---

+creator / consumer

+notes:

+Using these generative tools to make more of the artwork you want is valid, but in doing so, you're not a creator, you're still a consumer.
+I'm not sure exactly what 'too much AI' is, but just like your audience, I'll know it when I see it.

+I love knowing a human made the artwork I'm consuming.
+There's *something* there, something transcendent and magical.

+When you make something yourself, you learn something, and when I see what you've made, I'm inspired to learn it too!

+I *like* that you tried hard, that's part of the experience.

+---

 Today I'd like to introduce you to a small project I've recently published.